EliaFantini/ada-2021-project-datastory/index.md

 ( topic sentiments plot - to be created (personally, I would consider only RoBERTa which has less neutral results or maybe joining the results, but two plots are too much stuff to look at for the reader))

 What can we see?
-Firstly,  we can notice how negative sentiment exceeds positive: quotes are taken from news articles, and news usually talk more about problems than positive events, just because they sell better.
+Firstly,  we can notice how negative sentiment exceeds positive: quotes are taken from news articles, which usually talk more about problems than positive events, just because they sell better.
 For this reason, we think that such results make sense.
 Then we observe how fake news and terrorism are in the top 3 most negative topics for both parties.
 It would have been hard to expect something else for terrorism, but it’s interesting to see it exceeded by fake news.
 Are they going to be one of the biggest threats in the future?

 Looking at the remarkable differences, we see how the guns’ topic is usually more criticized by Democrats.
 As stated before, this does not necessarily mean that Democrats are against guns, but making stricter rules on guns is part of their campaign, so we can infer that, and other [studies](https://www.pewresearch.org/fact-tank/2021/09/13/key-facts-about-americans-and-guns/) confirm it also about their supporters.

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/pew2.png"><img style="width:60%" src="/ada-2021-project-datastory/figures/pew2.png" /></a></div>

-Other confirms of the correctness of results come from the fact that Democrats obviously used much more positive sentiment when they talked about Obama and now about Joe Biden, as well as Democratic Party in general (maybe Maciej add something about bias for certain topics that might explain negative average for Obama and Biden for democrats as well ? ).
-Other big gaps between the two parties can be found on Taxes and Communism, and in this case, results might be interesting, since Republicans want lower taxes, hence we expected more criticism on it (do you agree?
+The fact that Democrats used much more positive sentiment when they talked about Obama, Joe Biden, and the Democratic Party confirms the correctness of results (maybe Maciej add something about bias for specific topics that might explain the negative average for Obama and Biden for democrats as well ? ).
+Other significant gaps between the two parties can be found on Taxes and Communism, and in this case, results might be interesting, since Republicans want lower taxes; hence we expected more criticism on it (do you agree?
 What about communism?
 Idk what to say).

 ## What is the complexity and general understandability of the parties’ sentence?

 The final aspect we decided to analyze is how the two different parties speak to their supporters.
-Since one of the pillars of rhetoric is that you should adapt your speech based on the people that will listen to it, and since politicians are probably the major users of this art (rhetoric), we thought that it would be really interesting to see the differences we can find on this regard.
+Since one of the pillars of rhetoric is that you should adapt your speech based on the people who will listen to it, we thought it would be fascinating to see the differences we can find.

 Let’s start with the different lexicon used.
 The first analysis we did was on the distribution of words length.

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/words_length_dist-1.png"><img style="width:60%" src="/ada-2021-project-datastory/figures/words_length_dist-1.png" width="1000"/></a></div>

-As we can see the difference is almost none, but there’s a statistically significant difference between the two average lengths of words present in the vocabulary of quotes from Republican vs Democratic speakers (p-value of ~0.0).
-This might suggest slightly more complex words for Democratics, assuming that a longer word is also more complex.
+As we can see, the difference is almost none.
+Still, there’s a statistically significant difference between the two average lengths of words in quotes from Republican vs. Democratic speakers (p-value of ~0.0).
+This might suggest the use of slightly more complex words by Democratics, assuming that a longer-term is also more complex.

 But we wanted to dive deeper by looking at the most common words that appeared just in Republicans’ quotes and vice versa.
 Subsequently, we also clustered the words obtained here into sets of synonyms.